bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 <!-- theme: warning -->
 > #### Beta supported features
 > This API is in beta.
 We may introduce breaking changes without notice.
-If you choose to use this API in production, we recommend implementing robust error handling.
+We recommend implementing robust error handling if you choose to use this API in production.
 > During this API's beta phase, we support the following condition and actions:
 > * Cart **condition** evaluates against what’s in the shopping cart.
 > * Free shipping **action** gives free shipping.